nahid619/SME---Salesforce-Metadata-Exporter/README.md

 2. Add WHERE filters to reduce dataset
 3. Export may take 5-10 seconds for very large results

+**For Salesforce Switch (500+ components):**
+1. Use Search to filter components
+2. Process in smaller batches if needed
+3. Refresh one tab at a time
+4. Deploy during off-peak hours

 ---

 ## 📈 Export Statistics